ome/omero-guide-trackmate/docs/trackmate_ui.rst

 Step-by-Step
 ------------

-We will use the manual workflow to explain the steps of the script below.

 #.
 Launch Fiji.

 #.
 Go to *Plugins > OMERO > Connect* To OMERO.
 This will show a login